martrapp/astro-vtbot/README.md

 - `Zoom` and `Swing` animations and the `<AnimationsStyle/>` component allows for extended styling options.

 - `<Portal/>` component that forces all view transitions through a portal/loading page.

+## Tech Demos

+The bag of tricks currently contains [several technical demos](https://events-3bg.pages.dev/demos/) that show examples of the implementation of various effects using the view transition events.

+The sources are in the [`example` folder](https://github.com/martrapp/astro-vt-bot/tree/main/example).

+## The Jotter
+📓 Last but not least, the deployment also includes the [▶ Jotter ◀](https://events-3bg.pages.dev/docs/Jotter/) with a wealth of information on transition events as well as background information and valuable tips & tricks on view transitions in Astro.

+Some of the contents are technical demos, some are useful tools, and some are reusable components that you can use in your own project to handle edge cases that go beyond Astro's standard features.